Destinations Greece The Cyclades Paros

 Must orderwhole fish + horiatiki on the harbour terrace

-Family-run on the south-coast Aliki harbour since 1974 — the most-defended south-coast lunch, the boats moor on the quay, the room is honest.
+Family-run on the south-coast Aliki harbour since 1974 — the south-coast lunch worth the drive, the boats moor on the quay, the room is honest.
 Pair with a swim at Faragas beach (10-minute drive south) or Parasporos.
 Cash and card; reserve in August.

 Since 1974Aliki harbourSouth coast